to Welcome To The

 Throughout 1999 I was determined not to write a Millennium poem.
 Song at the start of a century is it.

-For ideas, encouragement, criticism and (unpaid!) commissions I am especially grateful to Mark Bratton, Isobel Montgomery Campbell, Stan and Judith Dakin, Gill Dallow, Colin and Mary Duckworth, James and Mary Lazarus, Donald McRobbie, John and Carina Persson, Jackie Runcorn, Geoff Shattock, Joanna Whitfield and most of all my wife Tessa, children Emma, Joel and Adam, and mother Joan.
+For ideas, encouragement, criticism and (unpaid!) commissions I am especially grateful to Mark Bratton, Isobel Montgomery, Stan and Judith Dakin, Gill Dallow, Colin and Mary Duckworth, James and Mary Lazarus, Donald McRobbie, John and Carina Persson, Jackie Runcorn, Geoff Shattock, Joanna Whitfield and most of all my wife Tessa, children Emma, Joel and Adam, and mother Joan.

 For help and advice in the production and marketing of this book I am also indebted to Julianna Franchetti, Chris Gander, Colin and Steve Taylor and Julie Woods.